 While it is very difficult to have multiple licenses from different states, it is possible to carry a couple of different types of driver’s licenses, especially if you are in the military, moved to the U.S. from overseas or have an international driver’s permit.

-Some states permit “automatic” extensions of your license beyond its date of expiration.
+Some states permit “automatic” extensions of your license beyond its expiration date.
 If you plan to rely on this “automatic” extension, it is still a very good idea to get in touch with your state’s Department of Motor Vehicles to obtain a letter verifying that the license remains valid.

-In addition, in most states, active members of the military who are deployed or living in a state other than their home state can keep the license from their home state and are not required to get a license from the state they are currently living in.
+In addition, in most states, active military members who are deployed or living in a state other than their home state can keep the license from their home state and are not required to get a license from the state they are currently living in.

-An international driver’s permit (IDP) allows you to drive legally in 174 countries when it is accompanied by your valid U.S. driver’s license.
+An international driver’s permit (IDP) allows you to drive legally in 174 countries when your valid U.S. driver’s license accompanies it.
 You are eligible for an IDL/IDP if you are a permanent U.S. resident at least 18 years of age and have a driver’s license that will remain valid for at least six months from the date of issuance of the IDP.

-If you live in a foreign country or go back and forth on a regular basis, you may have both a U.S. license and one from your home country.
+If you live in a foreign country or go back and forth regularly, you may have both a U.S. license and one from your home country.
 In most cases, if you are moving to the U.S., you will have to take both a written and driving test to get a U.S. license and the majority of states allow you to keep your foreign license.

 What is the penalty for having two driver’s licenses?